jacky-lee/r1-connect-demo-Android/README.md

 In order to use RadiumOne Connect with your application you will need an API key from Google.
 We will summarize those steps here, but for more info on this process please visit “GCM Getting Started” here.
 1. Create a Google API project in Google APIs Console (take note of your project number which is the value after #project: it will be used later as your GCM sender ID)

-// Insert a screenshot image
+// TODO Insert a screenshot image

 2. Enable the GCM Service

-// Insert a screenshot image
+// TODO Insert a screenshot image

 3. Create a new Server key in the Google APIs Console page under API Access

-// Insert two screenshot images
+// TODO Insert two screenshot images

 4. Copy the key, it is used for GCM Connection Servers and for RadiumOne Connect setup